vaishnavid05/My_First_Project/README.md

-Technologies are used :Django Framework and MongoDB as Datbase
+Technologies are used :Django Framework and MongoDB as Database

 Implement Register user in Django using Django Rest Framework